Fears, questions about N. Korea’s growing nuclear arsenal

 In a military parade earlier this month, North Korea showcased around a dozen ICBMs, an unprecedented number that suggested progress in its efforts to mass-produce powerful weapons.

-Among them were huge canister-sealed missiles that experts say were likely a version of a solid-fuel ICBM North Korea has been trying to develop in recent years.
-Solid-fueled allows missiles to be mobile on the ground and makes them faster to launch.
+Among them were huge canister-sealed missiles that experts say were likely a version of a solid-fuel ICBM that North Korea has been trying to develop in recent years.
+Solid-fueled systems allow missiles to be mobile on the ground and make them faster to launch.

 WARHEADS